-- Making payments of \$500,000 to Alta Copper; and - Drilling 10,000 metres within three years of receiving drilling permits of which 5,000 metres must be drilled within two years; Forte Copper has the option to pay \$100/metre cash in lieu of any metres not drilled.
+- Making payments of \$500,000 to Alta Copper; and - Drilling 10,000 metres within three years of receiving drilling permits of which 5,000 metres must be drilled within two years; Forte Copper may pay \$100/metre cash in lieu of metres not drilled.

-The term of the Assignment Agreement is for 5 years; if the 10,000 metres have not been drilled (inclusive of any cash paid in lieu, if applicable) by November 2025, then the property must be returned to Alta Copper.
+The term of the Assignment Agreement is for 5 years; if the 10,000 metres have not been drilled (including cash paid in lieu) by November 2025, then the property must be returned to Alta Copper.